Nick Stoner Municipal Golf Course

 Joseph Pollia (1894-1954)

 The Nick Stoner statue is the work of Joseph P. Pollia.
-He and his family emigrated from Sicily to the United State in 1896.
+He and his family emigrated from Sicily to the United States in 1896.
 Pollia grew up in Boston where he attended the School of the Museum of Fine Arts.
 He devoted his career as a sculptor to the creation of public monuments and war memorials.
 One of his most famous statues is the monument to Stonewall Jackson on the battle field of Manassas or Bull Run.

 The statue commemorates the pivotal moment in the battle when General Barnard Bee, pointing to the stalwart figure of Jackson astride his horse, shouts, "Look men, there stands Jackson like a stone wall.
 Rally behind the Virginians."
 He also created at statue of John Brown in North Elba.
 He was very prolific as an artist creating monuments in many cities and towns in the northeast including Utica with a statue of General Pulaski near the intersection of Memorial Highway and Oneida Street.